magento/devdocs/guides/v2.1/ui-components/form_secondary/ui_fields_checkbox.md

 <p class="q">such situation?</p>

-If you decide that value pair will be of Boolean type, the component's configuration might look like following:
+If you decide that value pair to be of Boolean type, the component's configuration might look like following:

 {%highlight xml%}
 <field name="Component_Index">